Dallin H. Oaks: BYU president

-When Oaks had been in office for six years, he wrote to the First Presidency believing that he had become close-minded in his position and suggested that BYU establish a six- or seven-year term limit for its presidents.
+When Oaks had been in office for six years, he wrote to the First Presidency to express that he had become close-minded in his position.
+He suggested that BYU establish a six- or seven-year term limit for its presidents.
 His proposal was tabled for more than two years before he was unexpectedly notified of his release by the news media.
-After serving for nine years, he stepped down in August 1980.
-Oaks was appointed to the Utah Supreme Court three months later.
+After serving for nine years, Oaks stepped down in August 1980.
+He was appointed to the Utah Supreme Court three months later.

+Campus police spying controversy

+Before and during Oaks's time as president of BYU, campus police routinely used undercover agents and a polygraph to investigate honor code violations.
+In 1975, the university began a program to reduce the number of alleged homosexuals on campus, which included interrogating men in fine arts and drama programs, taking down license plates at gay bars and cross-referencing them with student license plates, and "searches of dorms and other student housing units [which took] place without bona fide search warrants."
+When asked about the program by reporters, Oaks acknowledged the activities in general terms.
+BYU public relations stated that the program ended once Oaks became aware of its existence.

 Utah Supreme Court

 Upon leaving BYU, Oaks was appointed as a justice of the Utah Supreme Court on January 1, 1981, by Utah governor Scott M. Matheson.
 He served in this capacity from 1980 to 1984, when he resigned after being appointed by the LDS Church as a member of the Quorum of the Twelve Apostles.
-In 1975, Oaks was listed by U.S. attorney general Edward H. Levi among potential Gerald Ford Supreme Court candidates.
-In 1981, he was closely considered by the Ronald Reagan administration as a Supreme Court nominee.
+In 1975, Oaks was listed by U.S. attorney general Edward H. Levi among potential Gerald Ford Supreme Court candidates, but Ford "crossed Oaks's name off the list early on, noting in the margin that a member of the LDS Church might bring a 'confirmation fight'" In 1981, he was closely considered by the Ronald Reagan administration as a Supreme Court nominee.